JaneJeon/bazaar-backend/docs/api.md

 The `deadline` is a date (of format `YYYY-MM-DD`), not a datetime/timestamp, and it is specified in the UTC timezone.

 ### Negotiation
 A commission can have multiple ongoing negotiations with different artists.
-When an artist sends the buyer an offer, two forms based on the commission details are generated - they can edit their own forms (i.e.
+When an artist makes an offer for a commission and begin the process of negotiation, both the artist and the buyer are given negotiation forms.
+They can edit the details of the negotiation (they can only edit their own form), and once the forms are equal they are allowed to accept the details.
+Once they both accept, artists may no longer make an offer for the commission, and the negotiation and the commission details are finalized and cannot be changed any more.

 ### Chat
+Each negotiation has a chat room in which the buyer and the artist can discuss the details of the negotiation.

 ## Routes
 - [POST `/sessions`](#posts)